yizhuoyang/html_test/get_started/installation/mac.md

 ## Building from source
 {: #mac-from-source}

-For the majority of PyPose users, installing from a pre-built binary via a package manager will provide the best experience.
-However, there are times when you may want to install the bleeding edge PyPose code, whether for testing or actual development on the PyPose core.
+For the majority of pysensing users, installing from a pre-built binary via a package manager will provide the best experience.
+However, there are times when you may want to install the bleeding edge pysensing code, whether for testing or actual development on the pysensing core.

 > You will also need to build from source if you want CUDA support.